 Chaudhuri, and a collection of Shirshendu Mukhopadhyay stories,

 Funny and funnier, done in collaboration with Abhijit Gupta.
 More

 about the author can be found on

 Paulami Sengupta has contributed poems (in Bengali and English) to magazines like Kritya, Baundule and Nether and has worked as a freelance translator for Sahitya Academi and National Book Trust.
-Currently working with SAGE Publications, Delhi, Paulami is also part of a poetry group called Moonweavers.
+Currently working with a publishing house in Delhi, Paulami is also part of a poetry group called Moonweavers.
 She has published a collection of poems in Bengali (Jiwhai Baarbaar Fire Ashe Laban, জিহ্বায় বার বার ফিরে আসে লবণ).

 Articles by Paulami Sengupta: